tomlarkworthy/animaxe/README.md

 - mouse input, tailing glow (remember to tween between rapid movements)
 - prerendering an animation for fast playback
 - SVG path parser for withinPath
+- State machine,
+   objects like arrow should have easy to watch state changes (Rx level) and also easy to configure animation transitions (and present the same programming interface)
 - Matrix esq.
 The rain
+- premultiply alpha images